Wenzel/protonvpn-nm-import/README.md

 By default, the script will import **all** the configuration files in `configs` directory (more than `800`).

+If a configuration already exists, it removes it before importing the new one.

 To import a specific directory, use `--config`:

 ~~~